 “Hi [Retailer’s name],

 It’s [your name] here from [name of your company].
-How are you?
-I’m still thrilled to be a supplier for [name of shop] and wanted to check in and ask if there’s anything I can do for you.
+Is there anything I can do for you?

-I’m always interested to hear which items are selling the best for my stockists and answer any questions you might have.
+I’m always interested to hear which items are selling the best for my stockists, plus I’m standing by to answer any questions you have.
 Seriously, if I can lend a hand in any way, please just say the word.